MStart/breadbot/data/README.md

 ## Attention
 * 'que' items must all be lower case and without any punctuations.
-* 'ans' items will display randomly, but display all at once if you use 'ans: |'.
-* You should not write ':' in 'ans' items or it will be error when insert the data.
+* You should not write ':' in 'ans' items or it will be an error when insert the data.
 * add ' when your yaml data is start with [ and end with ].

 ## Insert data into database
+* Launch the bread-console
-* Run insert.py to insert yaml files into databse.
+* Type "insert" to insert yaml files into databse.
-* You can use show.py to check the database data.
+* Type "show" to show all the data from database for checking.